jake673/cubes_intersection/README.md

 1- we test if the distance between Cube1 and Cube2 is greater than the dimensions:<br />
     if YES then return FALSE : no intersection<br />

-2- we move Cube2 so that Cube1 is in position 0,0,0 and rotation 0,0,0<br />
+2- we move Cube2 with InverseMatrix of Cube1 :
+so that we can compare Cube2 with Cube1 when Cube1 is in position 0,0,0 and rotation 0,0,0<br />
     (this way it is easier and faster to test)<br />

 3- test if one of the points of Cube2 is inside Cube1<br />
     if YES then return TRUE : intersection<br />

-4- test if one the segments of Cube2 go through Cube1<br />
+4- test if one the segments (edges) of Cube2 go through Cube1<br />
     if YES then return TRUE : intersection<br />

-5- we move Cube1 so that Cube2 is in position 0,0,0 and rotation 0,0,0<br />
+5- we move Cube1 with InverseMatrix of Cube2 :
+so that we can compare Cube1 with Cube2 when Cube2 is in position 0,0,0 and rotation 0,0,0<br />
     (this way it is easier and faster to test)<br />

 6- test if one of the points of Cube1 is inside Cube2<br />
     if YES then return TRUE : intersection<br />

-7- test if one the segments of Cube1 go through Cube2<br />
+7- test if one the segments (edges) of Cube1 go through Cube2<br />
     if YES then return TRUE : intersection<br />

 I think this method covers all the cases.<br />